NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-sources.md

 - **`-ProtocolVersion`**

   The NuGet server protocol version to be used.
-Currently supported versions are `2` and `3`.
-Defaults to `2` if not specified.
-See [NuGet Server API](../../api/overview.md) for information about the version 3 protocol.
+  See [NuGet.Config's packageSources documentation](../nuget-config-file.md#packagesources) for more information.

   Available in NuGet command line from version 6.8.